 The Company requires a "social licence" to operate sustainably in the mining industry and so the Board makes careful consideration of any potential impacts of its activities on the local community and the environment.
 The Board strives to maintain good relations with the local communities in which it operates and with local businesses.
 The Executive Chairman meets with regulators and community representatives when promulgating the Company's plans for exploration and development and takes their comments into consideration wherever possible.
-Further discussion of these activities can be found in the Operating Review starting on page 4 and in the Corporate Governance Statement (Principle 3) on page 12.
+Further discussion of these activities can be found in the Operating Review and in the Corporate Governance Statement (Principle 3).